Study Reveals Diet’s Role in Reversing Type 2 Diabetes

-A 12-week study by Canadian and British researchers has found that involving pharmacists in efforts to monitor medications and manage a high-protein, low-calorie, low-carbohydrate diet could give new hope to patients living with Type 2 diabetes.
+Researchers in Canada and Britain conducted a 12-week study.
+They found that involving pharmacists to monitor medications and manage a special diet could offer new hope.
+The diet was high-protein, low-calorie, and low-carbohydrate for patients with Type 2 diabetes.

-According to Little, who teaches at the University of British Columbia’s School of Health and Exercise Sciences, pharmacists are frequently more accessible than physicians.
-Patients living with Type 2 diabetes often make more visits per year to their pharmacist than to a doctor, especially in rural areas.
+According to Little, who teaches at the University of British Columbia’s School of Health and Exercise Sciences, pharmacists are often more accessible than doctors.
+Patients with Type 2 diabetes tend to visit their pharmacist more frequently than their physician, especially in rural areas.

-As for the control group that was not on the diet plan, none had stopped taking diabetes medications.
+In contrast, none of the participants in the control group, who were not on the diet plan, stopped taking their diabetes medications.

-Alan Batterham, a co-investigator in the study and professor at Teesside University in England, said the study sought a targeted nutritional approach, supervised by a community pharmacist who can monitor prescribed medications.
+Alan Batterham, a co-investigator and professor at Teesside University in England, said the study used a targeted nutritional approach.
+A community pharmacist supervised the plan and monitored medications.

 “The intervention was effective in reducing the need for glucose-lowering medications for many in our study,” said Batterham.
 “This indicates that community pharmacists are a viable and innovative option for implementing short-term nutritional interventions for people with Type 2 diabetes, particularly when medication management is a safety concern.”